atiqmdaud/show-weather/README.md

-# ShowWeather 🌦️
+# Weather 🌦️

-**ShowWeather** is a user-friendly weather application built with Vite, Vue 3, TypeScript, and the OpenWeatherMap API.
+**Weather** is a user-friendly weather application built with Vite, Vue 3, TypeScript, and the OpenWeatherMap API.
 It provides real-time weather updates and forecasts for cities around the world, featuring intuitive and quick access to weather information.

 ## Features

 - 🌍 **Global Weather Data**: Get weather updates for any city around the world.
-- 🔄 **Real-Time Updates**: See current weather conditions, including temperature, humidity, wind speed, and more.
+- 🔄 **Real-Time Updates**: See current, hourly and weekly-daily forecast weather conditions, including temperature.
 - 🔍 **City Suggestions**: Receive city suggestions as you type, making it easy to find your location.
 - ⏲️ **Quick Access**: Instantly check the weather with an intuitive and responsive interface.
 - ❌ **Clear Search**: Easily clear your search input with a built-in clear button.